Love in Taipei: Plot

 Ever Wong is a 21-year-old Taiwanese American college student from Chagrin, Ohio.
-She is a star student and dancer, and currently studying premed.
+A star student and dancer, she is currently studying premed.
 The summer before starting medical school, her parents decide to send her to a summer school program in Taipei called Huewei, so she can learn more about her culture and study Mandarin.
-At first, she is not happy to go, because she was planning on practicing for an audition for a dance program based in New York, although she is not sure her parents would approve.
+At first, she is not happy to go, because she was planning on practicing for an audition for a dance program based in NYC, although she fears her parents would not approve.

 When Ever arrives at Huwei, she is surprised to learn that many of the students tag the program as "Loveboat," as they see it as an opportunity to party and have a fun summer making new friends and relationships.
 She starts receiving sketches of herself from a secret admirer.
-Soon, Ever finds herself making fast friends with Sophie Ha, who happens to be the cousin of Rick "Wonder Boy" Woo, a popular Taiwanese American student studying economics at Yale who Ever's mother has been comparing her to for years due to his academic and athletic accomplishments.
+Soon, Ever finds herself making fast friends with Sophie Ha, who happens to be the cousin of Rick "Wonder Boy" Woo, a popular Taiwanese American student studying economics at Yale who Ever's mother has been admiring for years.

 Ever also finds she has earned the attention of another classmate, Xavier.
 Slowly, she starts breaking out of her shell and spends her time exploring the city and partying with Rick and Sophie.
 Also, Ever reconnects with her mother's sister Auntie Shu who lives in Taipei, and luckily owns a studio where she can practice her dance audition.